weiszach/InitativeTracker/README.md

 When you add DMG it will subtract from their HP automatically

+V 0.9 3/7/2019

+Increased the height slightly.

+Added a notes section.

 V 0.8 3/3/2019

 Added fanfare music after all monsters are defeated.